top of page

 Updated February 19, 2022 Dancing on the Edge of Sanity asks once again How Often Must We Ask for Sensitive Care?
 It’s easy to connect with Ana Clare Rouds’ personal story of the reality of motherhood in her book, Dancing on the Edge of Sanity .
 She shares her personal story about her experience with postpartum depression, anxiety and obsessive-compulsive disorder, and she eloquently brings out several issues.
 Her story reminds us that: we need shame-busting! the anxiety,

-Originally posted July 28, 2014.
-Different cultures acknowledge the postpartum period in different ways.
+The Fourth Trimester and Extended Family Different cultures acknowledge the postpartum period in different ways.
 In the United States, postpartum is viewed as a time when the new mom is expected to quickly recover and become mobile and get back to “normal” life.
-There’s a lot of emphasis on healthy pregnancy and birth and how to care for a newborn.
-However, the physical and emotional transition of the new mom and family are not part of the postpartum conversation in the US.
-Thi
+The focus is on healthy pregnancy and birth and how to care for a newborn.
+However, the mother's physical and emotional transition receives less attention as part of the postpartum conversation in the US.
+Think ab

-Originally posted May 5, 2014.
-Guest Post Today!
-Megan Daley!
 This year again I have the honor of hosting Megan Daley!
 Megan discusses her challenges with perinatal mood disorders twice in her lifetime.
-She is presently pregnant with her third child.
-She talks about her concerns in this pregnancy for her postpartum health and how she is proactively creating a personal postpartum plan.
+Now pregnant with her third child, she talks about her concerns in this pregnancy for her postpartum health and how she is proactively creating a personal postpartum plan.
 To help others, Megan outlines resources that helped her through her dark times.
-She
+She says: “The most important thing I ever did was finally put down the mask.”
+P

-#PSIBlog Hop Guest Post: Dyane Leshin-Harwood’s Story of Hope & Recovery from Bipolar Disorder
+Guest Post: Dyane Leshin-Harwood’s Story of Hope & Recovery

-Originally posted April 28, 2014.
-Guest Post!
-Nationally Recognized Author Dyane Leshin-Harwood!
-Today I have the honor of hosting Dyane Leshin-Harwood’s story of postpartum onset of bipolar disorder.
+Dyane Leshin-Harwood, Author Today I have the honor of hosting Dyane Leshin-Harwood’s story of postpartum onset of bipolar disorder.
 Her story is incredibly inspiring.
 I had tears in my eyes as I read her gutsy story!
-I guarantee so will you!
-Please join me in welcoming Dyane’s contribution to the Postpartum Support International’s 2014 Blog Hop!
-Here’s her story! ***************************************
+I imagine you will as well.
+Postpartum mood disorders can include bipolar disorder and postpartum mania — conditions that require specialized care and awareness.
+Please join me in welcoming Dyane’s contribution to the Postpartum Support International 2014 Bl

 bottom of page